Our Esteemed Faculty

 Breznitz’s work has been sponsored by the National Science Foundation, USCC, Sloan Foundation, the Kauffman Foundation, EI2, Connect Innovation Institute, the Samuel Neaman Institute for Advance Studies, the Bi-National Science Foundation, the Institute for Information Infrastructure Protection, and the National Bureau of Economic Research.

-Shiri M. Breznitz, an economic geographer, specializes in innovation, technology, and regional economic development.
+Shiri M. Breznitz (Director, MGA), an economic geographer, specializes in innovation, technology commercialization, and regional economic development.
 Her research is at the critical intersection of theory and policy to fit the new realities of globalization.
-Professor Breznitz’s work has informed policymaking at the local, national, and international levels.
-She has advised on the role of universities in the larger story of innovation, on the economic impact of biotechnology, and on the role of clusters in driving innovation.
-Professor Breznitz’s latest book, “The Fountain of Knowledge” with Stanford University Press (July 2014), analyzes universities’ relationships with government and industry, focusing on the biotechnology industry as a case study.
-She is also, together with Professor Henry Etzkowitz, editing the book “University Technology Transfer: The Globalization of Academic Innovation.”
-Additional work by Professor Breznitz has been published in Regional Studies, Canadian Journal of Regional Science, Economic Development Quarterly, Journal of Product Innovation Management, and The Journal of Technology Transfer.
+Dr. Breznitz’s work has informed policymaking at the local, national, and international levels.
+She has advised on the role of universities in the larger story of innovation, on the economic impact of biotechnology, Intellectual Property, and on the role of clusters in driving innovation.
+Current projects include a study on the economic impact of entrepreneurship education, the impact of gender and work experience on entrepreneurship, the geography of crowdfunding, and a study on the Greater Toronto ecosystems of innovation.

 Teaches: GLA2010H - Geopolitics of Cyberspace